Case study

 Four conclusions the deployment confirmed.

 The second thing it confirmed is that operator-built playbooks beat vendor-led migrations for SMBs in this revenue band.
 Enterprise software vendors sell consolidation: rip out the patchwork, standardize on us.
 That works for a Fortune 500 with a CIO and an IT budget.
 It does not work for a 2,000-unit operator with a small finance team and a controller who already has a full calendar.
 Migrations stall, training drags, and the workflow you were trying to fix gets buried under the migration project itself.
 The Flynson pattern starts from the other direction: keep the systems, automate the seam between them, ship in weeks not quarters.
+And keep a human on the approval line: every payable batch and every outbound message clears a person before it posts or sends.
+That is what earned the team's trust, and trust is what drove adoption.

 The third thing is that Canadian SMB operations need a different posture than the templates US vendors export.
 PIPEDA is not GDPR.
 The Residential Tenancies Act is not a model that any US-built property tool ships out of the box.
 Provincial WSIB and HST requirements show up in workflows that US software treats as edge cases.
 None of this is unsolvable, but it adds up.
 Building for the Canadian operator first, rather than localizing a US product later, removes a class of friction that compounds across every workflow.